Computation and Size of Interpolants for Hybrid Modal Logics: Separators in Hybrid Logics

 We say that $\Case,\sep_1,\sep_2$ \emph{separates} a hypermosaic $H$ if for every $\cmf\in\Case$ there is $\mos\in H$ such that:

-\end{definition} Note that Definition~\ref{def:separator} generalizes the notion of a separator for a pair of formulae to hypermosaics.
-Intuitively, the definition ranges over some exhaustive set of cases, and for each case $\cmf$, side $i$, and type $t$ provides a $\Hmc(\sigma)$-formula $\sep_i(\cmf,t)$ which follows from $t$ in the case $\cmf$.
-The hyperseparator separates $H$ if no matter which case $\cmf\in\Case$ holds, we always find an inconsistency in the consequences of some mosaic $\mos\in H$.
+\end{definition} Intuitively, a hyperseparator for $H$ certifies that $H$ is not realizable.
+The definition ranges over some exhaustive set of cases, and for each case $\cmf$, side $i$, and type~$t$, provides a $\Hmc(\sigma)$-formula $\sep_i(\cmf,t)$ which follows from $t$ in the case $\cmf$.
+The hyperseparator separates $H$ if no matter which case $\cmf\in\Case$ holds, we always find an inconsistency in the consequences of some mosaic $\mos\in H$, showing that $H$ is not realizable.

 In what follows, we will supplement the elimination procedure with an elementary construction of hyperseparators which separate all eliminated hypermosaics.
 Before we do that, let us motivate the construction by showing how the usual separators for types are easily obtained from hyperseparators for hypermosaics.